scgbern/scgpico/content/wiki/howtos/commonwritingerrors/noCommaBeforeThat.md

 ---
 Title: No comma before that
 ---
-#No comma before that

----
-#No comma before "that"
+# No comma before "that"
 In German, you must put a comma before "dass".
 Not in English.

 **Wrong:** "The log message confirms, that comparing pthread with \== is not portable."